bio-raum/FooDMe2/docs/user_doc/custom_database.md

 ## Step-by-Step

-Blast: Version 2.15.0 (install via Conda or use a container)
+Blast+: Version 2.15.0 (install via Conda or use a container)

 ### Tax ID lookup table